 Enchanting has that thing.

 An already-hefty fanbase swelled when she shared a snippet of the single “Want Sum,” but although she embraces her success, she can’t quite put her finger on her why recent songs have had explosive responses.
 “I don’t be expecting certain things to blow like they do,” the 23-year-old says.
 “I just post s— and I get on the internet and it’s every damn where.”
-Her comment led me back to my thought about an intangible factor that makes her music resonate.
+Her comment led me back to my thought about an intangible factor that makes her music irresistible.

 Her rapping style is casual and sexy.
 She’s tough as nails.
 She whispers taunts and clever, icy comments that people would only feel comfortable saying at their most confident.
 There’s a subtlety there, with lyrics like “Got bands, I don’t flex, never blow it/Yeah, I’m really that b—- and I show it/How much I got?
 It’s a whole lot,” letting you know she’s on, without giving too much away.

-It wasn’t always clear music was her calling though.
+It wasn’t always clear music was her calling.
 “I went through a phase of doing absolutely everything.
 Like, I was a cheerleader, I was into sports at one point,” she said, taking me back to her teen years.
 “I was doing hair at one point, I tried to do nails.”

+Music stuck.
 “I had a friend, he had a friend that owned a studio and people knew that I could sing, I didn’t really start posting me singing ’til like later in high school.”

 What’s interesting is rapping is more of a recent pursuit.
 She has one EP, Enchanted, on Apple Music and in line with her initial passion, it’s an R&B project.
 “With the singing, that’s my natural habitat…I been doing R&B music for years now, I literally just started rapping when I signed to Gucci.”